Bicycling Catalonia's Costa Brava Plus! Barcelona

 Highlights: Scenic Coast Boat ride, Dali Museum

 We start our day with a chartered boat ride as we leave Cadaques and navigate around the rocky coastline that isolates the Cap de Creus Natural Park from the rest of the Costa Brava.
 Once we land in Roses we'll pedal to Figueras, birthplace of Salvador Dali.
-We'll plan a guided tour of the museum this afternoon before a final dinner together to celebrate the completion of our journey.
+We'll plan a guided tour of the museum this afternoon.

 Lodging: Hotel Duran